davve5/davve5/README.md

-# Hi there, I'm davve5 👋
+# Hi there, I'm David 👋

-Welcome to my GitHub profile!

 ## 👨‍💻 About Me
 I'm a passionate developer with experience across a range of technologies.
 My work spans from building robust web applications to exploring the world of IoT and automation.
 I thrive at the intersection of creativity and technology, always looking to learn, build, and innovate.